Black and Yellow Mud Dauber

 Like the Blue Mud Dauber, these have a very long, thin waist.
 I’m not sure why that is, it must give some advantage.
 Maybe it gives them the ability to sting a spider without getting close enough to it to risk getting bitten?

 They also build nests out of mud and stock them with spiders for their young, same as the blue mud daubers do.
 In fact, they arguably do it better than the blue mud daubers do.
-The black and yellow mud daubers evidently prefer to start a fresh nest from scratch every time, while the blue mud daubers frequently take over and refurbish the nests that the black and yellows have emerged from.
+The black and yellow mud daubers evidently prefer to start a fresh nest from scratch every time, like this one that we found under construction in our barbecue grill.
+Meanwhile, the blue mud daubers frequently take over and refurbish the nests that the black and yellows emerged from (and then abandoned).

 The tendency of mud daubers to fill tubes with mud and spiders is not necessarily innocuous: they have a tendency to plug the pitot tubes[2] that make up a critical part of the airspeed indicators in airplanes.
 There is at least one serious plane crash that was probably caused by mud daubers.